shyim/shyim.me/content/blog/shop-and-thumbnails.md

 Instead of requiring optimizers installed on the server system, we could bring it with the code, isolated as WASM or as a shared library with FFI.
 These approaches are both very fast, but unfortunately, both technologies are not widely used in the PHP ecosystem.

-## Letting a external service do your image processing
+## Letting a external service do our image processing

 When we can't create the best optimized image with just plain PHP, why not let our image processing work be done by some external service?
 One of my favourite image processing systems is [imgproxy](https://imgproxy.net/).
 It can be even selfhosted, if necessary.
 We save the original images on the server or an external storage like S3 and just link it to our image processing server with some parameters, like width, height etc. The servers are doing the rest for us with the best possible image results.
 Such servers also offer better image formats if the browser supports it.
 This means, when the browser requests a `jpg` image, but the browser supports also `webp`.
 The server can respond to the `.jpg` file extension a `webp` image without even providing multiple links or using a [`picture` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#the_type_attribute).